ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   ![policy-rules](policy-rules.webp)

 - Click "Next" and scroll down to the bottom of the page.
-- Enable browser rendering for SSH:
+Enable browser rendering for SSH:

   ![enable-browser-rendering](enable-browser-rendering.webp)

 - Click "Add application".
 - Now to test:
   - Open your subdomain in a new browser tab, `ssh.yourdomain.abc`
   - You should see a prompt asking for your email address like the one below.
-    Enter the address your added to the policy earlier:
+    Enter the address that you added to the policy earlier:

     ![email-prompt](email-prompt.webp)

-  - Check your inbox and either click the link that Cloudflare sent you or copy and paste the six-digit code they sent.
+  - Check your inbox and either click the link that Cloudflare sent you or copy and paste the six-digit code.
-  - You will see a new prompt asking for a user.
+  - You'll see a new prompt asking for a user.
 Enter "root" (this is the auto generated user that Vultr set up for your VPS):

     ![user-prompt](user-prompt.webp)

-  - You will then need to enter the same password you used earlier when connecting by SSH from your own terminal/PowerShell window.
+  - You'll then need to enter the same password you used earlier when connecting by SSH from your own terminal/PowerShell window.
 This can be found by going to the [Vultr dashboard](https://my.vultr.com) and clicking on your VPS, if you forgot: